 We use the Big Cat Reading scheme produced by Collins, starting in Reception up to Year 6.
 This is a fantastic scheme, because it has a wide variety of books and genres, covering fiction, non-fiction and poetry.
 The topics really appeal to the children and many of the books are also linked to topics pupils cover through the subjects of the National Curriculum.

-We are giving reading a huge push this year and are creating a reading culture across the school.
-We encourage everyone to read for pleasure, both at school and at home.
-Pupils have been set the challenge of reading 5 times a week at home and prizes and praise are given weekly in our celebratory assembly.
 Reading is also practised across the curriculum, e.g. in maths, history, geography and science.
 By reading more widely, pupils are exposed to lots of powerful vocabulary-words they might not have met before.
 Reading tiers across school promote vocabulary and children are encouraged to clarify the meanings, use them in their writing and find synonyms.
 In addition, children are encouraged to look at how words are formed when reading, so as to help with their spellings.
 We ask children to read everything aloud-this helps them to focus on the words, to understand them better, to hear when they’ve made a mistake and correct themselves, to remember information and it gives them time to practise their tone and expression-even when reading maths problems.